 David was the “chosen” family of this King of Israel.
 But Saul suffered from terrible jealousy.
 After a day of battle, the women began to sing to the victorious Israelite army Saul has killed his thousands and David tens of thousands.
 This made Saul fly into a terrible rage and King Saul swears to kill David after years of loyal service.
 David hasn’t done anything to deserve this treatment and yet must flee for his life.
 In the following chapters, we find him wandering from place to place hiding from Saul.

-That’s a much different reaction then many of us would have.
+David’s reaction is a much different reaction then many of us would have.
 There is no denying that their is a lot of hurt in the story of David and Saul.
 When we are wrongly hurt its easy to lash out and the one who has hurt us, it’s almost instinct.
 No one would have blamed David for taking his revenge out on Saul, in fact, his friends encouraged it.
 But David refuses to harm his one-time friend.
 He has the courage, the audacity to go against what people are saying and to honor.
 We are not responsible for others’ actions, but we are our own.

 God had told David that he would deliver King Saul into his hands to do with what he will.
 David could have destroyed the king.
 David had the opportunity to injure Saul, to kill him.
 He could have spread gossip about the king’s mental illness, the fears that plagued him in the dead of night that could only be soothed by the sound of music.
 David and Saul had a long relationship, he’d seen this man at his weakest.
 David could have told the world of the times he’d been called to torment the demons that tormented the king.
 He could have tried to turn the people’s hearts against Saul, but he didn’t.
 He chose to honor the King and give it to God.
 God honored David for his decision.

-God is long-suffering with Saul, He sent prophets and Godly men to try to turn this kings heart back to The King.
+God was long-suffering with Saul, He sent prophets and Godly men to try to turn this kings heart back to The King.
 But in the end Saul chose not to return to the Lord, and in doing so God’s hand of protection and blessing is removed and place on another.
 Because David had a heart after the Lord, and His commandments though he was a shepherd boy God annointed him King of Israel.
 Saul’s life of envy and anger ends in disgrace and David is lifted up because he was a man after God’s own heart.

 There are so many great takeaways from the story of David and Saul, so let’s dig in a bit.
-Maybe you have the dirt on somebody, you hold the future of someone in your hands like David did with Saul.
-What will you do, will you be like David’s son Absalom later in the story and air the dirty laundry at the “gates” or in modern times across social media and to our friends, seeking to destroy and get your vengeance or will you make David’s choice to honor God above all else despite what others do, and surrender our need for retribution?
+Maybe you have the dirt on somebody, you hold the future of someone in your hands like this situation with David and Saul.
+What will you do, will you be like David’s son Absalom later in the story and air the dirty laundry at the “gates” or in modern times across social media and to our friends, seeking to destroy and get your revenge or will you make David’s choice to honor God above all else despite what others do, and surrender to God our need for retribution?

 Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: “It is mine to avenge; I will repay,” says the Lord.
 Romans 12:19 NIV

 In the end, when the dust has settled over the story of David and Saul in the Bible, Saul is the one who loses and David steps into His rightful place because he had the audacity to honor.
 To let God deal with Saul, and choose to seek Mercy over his own personal revenge.
 He’d been wronged greatly by Saul, over and over again and yet He still left this man in the hands of God.

 Have the audacity to honor, in the midst of the attack, when everything inside of you wants to strike back and not let God deal with them.
 He knows what they’ve done, he knows the lies they’ve spun, the words whispered in the darkness, the plans to destroy you and He will deal with them in His time.
 Our job is to wait, honorably and trust God to handle them.
 To serve God, and look like Christ to the world around us.
 But our choices and reactions can disqualify us from what the Lord has called us to.

 I will take revenge; I will pay them back.
 In due time their feet will slip.
 Their day of disaster will arrive, and their destiny will overtake them.
 Deuteronomy 32:35 NLT